-Effective logistics management involves a delicate balance between spot and contract freight use and rates.
+Effective logistics solutions involve a delicate balance between contract and spot freight use and rates.
 Various misconceptions surround the use of spot and contract rates, and failure to operate with only one shipping option will contribute to higher freight spend.
 Moreover, shippers may misunderstand when spot versus contract rates should apply and how a balanced approach yields better results.

 Are Spot Rates Always the Most Expensive?

 Shippers do have a misconception about spot freight rates.
 Over recent years, the ongoing truck driver shortage, , and countless other factors have drilled the uncertainty of the market into shippers’ heads.
 As a result, shippers have an innate belief that capacity is always tight and always at risk.
 Thus, they avoid spot freight like the plague.
 Reality tells another story.
 Spot shipping rates are not always the most expensive option.

 Depending on the specific terms within contracts and discounted prices, trucking spot rates could be significantly lower than contracted rates.
 Of course, knowing whether to ship one or the other goes back to understanding more about current supply chain processes within specific companies.

 Balance Between Spot and Contract Rates Benefits Supply Chains.